10Best annual events: Celebrate New Orleans style all year long

 4 French Quarter Festival

-Some 21 stages of music spread the gospel of jazz throughout the French Quarter, showcasing the best local music in town, from jazz and blues to brass at this mega-watt free April event.
+Two new stages in 2015 - the Omni Royal Orleans stage at 500 Royal St. and a new stage at Riverwalk's Spanish Plaza, just in time for the Outlet Collection's first anniversary adds up to an impressive 23 stages spreading the gospel of jazz.
+All throughout the French Quarter you'll hear the best local music in town, from jazz and blues to brass at this mega-watt free April event.
 Literally hundreds of musicians keep the beat and most of the special events, from the art show to the children's activities are free.
 Festival-goers can enjoy the Crescent City's fine food dished up by vendors all over the Quarter.
-Then there's the chance to tuck into the World's Largest Jazz Brunch, with plenty of Bloody Mary's to go around.
 More than 560,000 people danced to the sound of French Quarter Fest in 2013.
 (504-522-5730, 800-673-5725)

 3 New Orleans Jazz & Heritage Festival